 For a change of pace from traditional tomato sauce, you can substitute roasted garlic for fresh garlic.

-🍝 How to Make San Marzano Sauce
+🍝 How to Make San Marzano Tomato Sauce

 San Marzano marinara sauce is a simple 3 step recipe.
 Most of which is hands-off.
 Let's get started!